-CCR&R publishes a quarterly calendar of all training offered to meet OCFS requirements.
-The CCR&R ensures that each category is offered at least twice annually in each of the three counties in the service delivery area.
-CCR&R also publishes a quarterly newsletter containing Agency news, updates on regulations, best practices information, and educational articles.
-Table 5 shows the trainings offered by Family Enrichment Network's CCR&R and the number of attendees in 2014, both duplicated and unduplicated numbers of providers trained.
+CCR&R publishes a semi-annual calendar of all training offered to meet OCFS requirements.
+The CCR&R ensures that each category is offered at least twice annually of sessions scheduled Total # of providers trained Unduplicated # of providers trained CCR&R Trainings 82 795 393

+Table 5 shows the trainings offered by Family Enrichment Network's CCR&R and the number of attendees in 2015, both duplicated and unduplicated numbers of providers trained.

-TABLE 5: 2014 Training Attendance22
+TABLE 5: 2015 Training Attendance13